What is a Poet Laureate?

-Arlington’s current Poet Laureate is Katherine E. Young, the first individual to serve in this capacity.
+Arlington’s first Poet Laureate was Katherine E. Young.
 Young is the author of Day of the Border Guards (University of Arkansas Miller Williams Prize Series, 2014), which was named one of Split This Rock’s “eagerly anticipated” picks for 2014, one of Beltway Poetry’s “Best Books of 2014″ and an Honorable Mention for the North Carolina Poetry Society’s Brockman-Campbell Award.
 Young’s poems, translations and reviews have appeared in Prairie Schooner, Shenandoah, The Iowa Review and many other publications.
 Young is also the translator of Two Poems by Inna Kabysh; her translations of Russian and Russophone authors have won prizes in international competitions and been published widely in the U.S. and abroad; several have been made into short films.
 Young is a 2017 National Endowment for the Arts translation fellow.

-Where can I read the Poet Laureate’s work?
+Where can I read work by the Poets Laureate?

 A sampler of Katherine E. Young’s poems is available on her website.
 Her latest book Day of the Border Guards can be purchased from University of Arkansas Press and is available to borrow through Arlington Public Library.